Sandra Morgan: 1956 Summer Olympics

 Arriving in Melbourne for the Olympics, Morgan was not assured of a place in the final relay quartet.
 Fraser and Crapp were rested in the heats on 4 December while the remaining four swimmers qualified the team.
 Morgan swam the second leg in 1 minute 5.4 seconds, the fastest of the Australians, securing her position in the final four along with Leech.
 Australia qualified quickest for the final, winning the second heat by 3.1 seconds.
 They were 1.8 and 2.3 seconds faster than the South Africans and Americans, respectively, both of which swam in the first heat.

 The selection of Leech and Morgan for the 6 December final generated controversy, as they were the two youngest swimmers in the squad and lacked experience at open level competition.
 Both had competed only once at senior Australian level; Morgan had twice false started at the 1956 Australian Championships, while Leech had been too ill to compete.
 Australia was the favourite for the relay, having swept the medals in the individual 100-metre event; Fraser, Crapp and Leech finished first, second and third.
 The favouritism was even more marked because Fraser and Crapp were three seconds faster than everyone else in the world.

 The Australian team made a poor start in the final after Fraser almost stopped during the first leg, believing that a false start had occurred after mistakenly hearing a second gunshot.
 She finished her leg in 1 minute 4.0 seconds, almost two seconds slower than her personal best, but enough for a 2.3-second lead over the United States' Sylvia Ruuska.
 Swimming the second leg, Leech maintained the lead in the first 50 metres but faded in the second half and finished with a split of 1 minute 5.1 seconds; the Australian lead was thus cut to 0.9 s.
 Morgan dived in for the third leg and was then overhauled and passed by American Nancy Simons.
 With 25 metres left, Morgan took her head out of the water—a fundamental error—and seeing the American a body length in front, responded with a surge to regain a 0.7-second lead heading into the final changeover.
 Crapp then extended the margin to 2.2 seconds to secure an Australian victory in a world-record time of 4 minutes 17.1 seconds.
 The victory was the first time that Australia had swept the 100-metre freestyle relay and individual events for both men and women.
 The only other time that this has been achieved was by the Americans in 1920 in Antwerp.
 The win would be Australia's only triumph in a female swimming relay at the Olympics until the 2004 Games in Athens.
-The victory made Morgan Australia's youngest-ever gold medallist; this record still stands.
+The victory made Morgan Australia's youngest-ever gold medallist; this record stood until Arisa Trew won a gold medal for Women's Park Skateboarding at Paris 2024 on 6 August 2024.